 All this change is leading to a space where people, at a self-level, are struggling more than ever.
 They are struggling with becoming resilient emotionally.
 What TransforME has been doing is helping people transform from within, strengthening teams from within, and enabling leaders while working on themselves.

 We hope these perspectives could offer a substantial peek into the processes that shape the digitization of workplaces.
-Learn valuable insights from some of the world’s accomplished thought leaders and practitioners of digital transformation, and imbibe them into your workplace processes.
+Learn valuable insights from some of the world’s accomplished thought leaders and practitioners of digital workplaces, and imbibe them into your workplace processes.